flaviagiammarino/blog-website/blog/chronos_bedrock.rst

 ``requirements.txt``

-The ``requirements.txt`` file with the list of dependencies is reported below.
+The ``requirements.txt`` file with the list of dependencies is as follows:

 ::